ManiaExchange/GeryKnockout/CODE_OF_CONDUCT.md

 - Empower creators to share their content with others
 - Be a destination where everyone can compete for the fastest time
 - Challenge players by hosting friendly competitions
-- Most importantly, we’re all here to enjoy the game!
+- Most importantly, we're all here to enjoy the game!

 ## Suggestions